akka/akka/akka-docs/rst/scala/cluster-usage.rst

   in the next major version.
 Use the :ref:`cluster_http_scala` API with `curl <https://curl.haxx.se/>`_ or similar instead.

-The cluster can be managed with the script `bin/akka-cluster` provided in the Akka distribution.
+The cluster can be managed with the script ``akka-cluster`` provided in the Akka github repository here: @github@/akka-cluster/jmx-client.
+Place the script and the ``jmxsh-R5.jar`` library in the same directory.

 Run it without parameters to see instructions about how to use the script::

-  Usage: bin/akka-cluster <node-hostname> <jmx-port> <command> ...
+  Usage: ./akka-cluster <node-hostname> <jmx-port> <command> ...

   Supported commands are:
              join <node-url> - Sends request a JOIN node with the specified URL